ietf-wg-vcon/draft-ietf-vcon-cc-extension/draft-ietf-vcon-cc-extension.md

 --- abstract

-A vCon is the container for data and information relating to a real-time, human conversation.
+A vCon is container for data and information relating to a human conversation.
-The document defines an extension for the JSON vCon schema in support of call, support or contact center application of the vCon conversational data exchange format.
+This document defines an extension for the JSON vCon schema in support of call, support or contact center application of the vCon conversational data exchange format.

 --- middle